Hong Kong publisher's national security trial postponed | Law-Order

 Hong Kong publisher's national security trial postponed

-The government objected after judges on Monday approved Lais plan to hire Timothy Owen, a veteran human rights lawyer.Chief Executive John Lee asked Chinas Communist Party-controlled ceremonial legislature to decide whether foreign lawyers who didnt normally practice in Hong Kong could be rejected for national security cases.Beijing imposed the security law after pro-democracy protests that started in 2019.

-The trial of a Hong Kong newspaper publisher who was arrested in a crackdown on a pro-democracy movement was postponed on Thursday after the territory's leader asked China to effectively block him from hiring a British defense lawyer.
+The trial of a Hong Kong newspaper publisher who was arrested in a crackdown on the city's pro-democracy movement was postponed on Thursday after the territory's leader asked China to effectively block him from hiring a British defense lawyer.

+The Hong Kong government objected after judges on Monday approved Lai's plan to hire Timothy Owen, a veteran human rights lawyer.

-Chief Executive John Lee asked China's Communist Party-controlled ceremonial legislature to decide whether foreign lawyers who didn't normally practice in Hong Kong could be rejected for national security cases.
+Chief Executive John Lee asked China's ceremonial legislature to decide whether foreign lawyers who didn't normally practice in Hong Kong could be rejected for national security cases.

 Beijing imposed the security law after pro-democracy protests that started in 2019.
-If Beijing intervenes, that would mark the sixth time the Communist-ruled government has stepped into the city's legal affairs.
+If Beijing intervenes, it would mark the sixth time the Communist-ruled national government has stepped into the city's legal affairs.

 Lai, the founder of the now-defunct Apple Daily, is accused of conspiring together with others to call for an imposition of sanctions or blockade, or engage in hostile activities against Hong Kong or China.
-He also faces a charge of collusion with foreign forces to endanger national security, and a separate sedition charge under a colonial-era law that is increasingly used to snuff out dissent.
-As of late November, 25 people have been convicted under the law, which prohibits subversion, pro-independence activity, collusion with "foreign forces" and terrorism, according to the security bureau.
-The judges granted their approval to the application from the Department of Justice to postpone the trial for a short period as the city awaits Beijing's decision.
-The next hearing is scheduled for December 13.
-Lee, Hong Kong's former security chief who oversaw the crackdown, said Tuesday that Beijing was highly concerned and would act "as soon as possible," but gave no timeline for an interpretation that would overrule the court judgment.
-Hong Kong was promised a "high degree of autonomy" when it returned to China in 1997, but Beijing and its local allies have rolled back Western-style civil rights, eroding the territory's appeal as a global business center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)